 Definition: What Is The Vegan Diabetes Diet?

-A vegan diabetes diet is a dietary strategy to manage diabetes through the consumption of only plant-based foods and avoiding all animal-sourced products (honey, yogurt, cheese, milk, etc.), processed foods, and saturated fats.
+A vegan diabetes diet is a dietary strategy to manage diabetes through the consumption of only plant-based foods and avoiding all animal-sourced products (honey, yogurt, cheese, milk, fish, chicken, etc.), processed foods, and saturated fats.

 But does eating a plant-based diet actually help reverse or manage diabetes?
 Is there any research study to back this claim?